Pastoral & Wellbeing

 Circle time is regularly used to give each member of a class the chance to explain how they feel.
 Misunderstandings inevitably occur between children; teachers strive to get them to understand that good communication is crucial as we go through life and opening up and sharing how you are feeling should be normal and natural.

 We encourage positive talk about others and also, crucially, positive self-talk.
 We regularly impress on the children that your inner voice is like a computer programme that plays when your mind is both active and ‘idling’ and we work to help them manage stress as well as to boost their self-esteem and resilience.
 As a small school with a tight-knit community, the onus for looking after the wellbeing of the pupils is on all staff, not just their form teacher and all staff are quick with a smile or chat and follow up any issues, no matter how small.

-Our fiction reading initiative encourages boys to read with their form teachers for a minimum of 6 minutes at the start and end of every school day.
-This allows boys to disengage from the real world and to rest their cognitive capabilities to be able to get back to peak functionality.
+Our fiction reading initiative encourages pupils to read with their form teachers for a minimum of 6 minutes at the start and end of every school day.
+This allows children to disengage from the real world and to rest their cognitive capabilities to be able to get back to peak functionality.
 Research at the University of Sussex shows that reading is the most effective way to overcome stress, beating other methods like listening to music, yoga or taking a walk.
 Within 6 minutes of silent reading, participants' heart rates slow and tension in their muscles eases up to 68%.
 Psychologists believe reading works so well because the mind's concentration creates a distraction that eases the body's stress.
-We teach our boys to value this stillness and relaxation and hope to create a habit that will serve them well for the rest of their life.
+We teach our pupils to value this stillness and relaxation and hope to create a habit that will serve them well for the rest of their life.